Leena Nylander-French, PhD

 1994 Royal Institute of Technology, Sweden PhD, Occupational & Industrial Hygiene

 My research and teaching program is focused on understanding the consequences of human exposure to toxic substances.
-My laboratory has pioneered quantitative measurement techniques for inhalation and skin exposures as well as for biological monitoring of toxicants to estimate total body dose, which is critical to assess risk to health.
-We are developing sophisticated mathematical, statistical, and toxicokinetic exposure-modeling tools in an effort to standardize and improve exposure and risk assessment.
-Currently we are developing both exposure assessment methodologies and in vitro skin tissue models to investigate the role of individual genetic and epigenetic alterations to variations observed in biomarker levels after exposure to xenobiotics and to understand the impact and plausibility of these alterations on development of disease.
-This research requires a new scientific approach to quantitatively measure exposure to toxicants, determine individual differences, including genetic and epigenetic differences, between exposed subjects, and sophisticated exposure-modeling tools.
+My laboratory has pioneered approaches to quantitatively measure both inhalation and skin exposures to toxicants and are actively engaged in the measurement of occupational and environmental exposures, biological monitoring, and developing sophisticated mathematical, statistical and toxicokinetic exposure-modeling tools in an effort to standardize and improve exposure and risk assessment.
+My research projects are full-scale occupational and environmental studies incorporating both methods development in the laboratory as well as health surveys where individual exposures are monitored using a battery of exposure measurement techniques (inhalation, skin, and biological monitoring) multiple times over an extended period.
+In addition, we are developing both exposure assessment methodologies and in vitro skin tissue models to investigate the role of individual genetic and epigenetic alterations to variations observed in biomarker levels after exposure to xenobiotics and to understand the impact and plausibility of these alterations on development of disease.
+My research requires new scientific approaches to quantitatively measure exposure to toxicants, determine individual differences, including genetic and epigenetic differences, between exposed subjects, and sophisticated exposure-modeling tools.
+Ultimately, the integration of toxicology and genetics with exposure sciences provides a basis for understanding differences in inter-individual genetic variation and interindividual differences in exposures associated with different health outcomes.

 ENVR 770 Biological Monitoring in Exposure Assessment Syllabus